 David quoting Revelation 14:11 only adds further scrutiny to his godless sermon suggesting that the smoke of the torment of those who worship the beast will last FOREVER AND EVER…

 The Greek words translated as “ever” in this bible verse comes from the Greek word “AION” which is appropriately translated as “AGE” in many bible verses.
-The correct translation is “ages of the ages” which essentially means AS LONG AS NECESSARY… Do I have another witness to back up my claim that the phrase “forever and ever” actually means “ages of the ages”?
+The correct translation of “forever and ever” in Revelation 14:11 is “ages of the ages” which essentially means AS LONG AS NECESSARY… Do I have another witness to back up my claim that the phrase “forever and ever” actually means “ages of the ages”?
 Of course I do…

 Revelation 11:15 Then the seventh angel sounded: And there were loud voices in heaven, saying, “The kingdoms of this world have become the kingdoms of our Lord and of His Christ, and He shall reign forever and ever!”

-This verse tells us that Christ shall reign forever and ever which is the same phrase translated in Revelation 14:11 but does Christ really reign “forever and ever” or does he eventually give up the kingdom to God the Father?
+This verse tells us that He – Christ shall reign forever and ever which is the same phrase translated in Revelation 14:11 but does Christ really reign “forever and ever”?
 Let’s allow the scriptures to teach us and not David’s unholy interpretation…

 1 Corinthians 15:22-28 For as in Adam all die, even so in Christ all shall be made alive.
 But each one in his own order: Christ the firstfruits, afterward those who are Christ’s at His coming.
 Then comes the end (the culmination), when He delivers the kingdom to God the Father, when He puts an end to all rule and all authority and power.
 For He must reign until He has put all enemies under His feet.
 The last enemy that will be destroyed is death.
 For “He has put all things under His feet.”
 But when He says “all things are put under Him,” it is evident that He who put all things under Him is excepted.
 Now when all things are made subject to Him, then the Son Himself will also be subject to Him who put all things under Him, that God may be all in all.

 David says that the most persuasive argument concerning hell is the moral argument.
 He says alluding to this argument, “How can God punish someone for all eternity for a life of temporary sin”?
 He justifies this argument by saying that we, (humans) send people to away for their entire lives for a crime that took only minutes to commit.
 He says, “It’s not the length of time you spend committing a crime that matters but rather it’s the level of evil in the crime you commit”.
-Well, the scriptures tell us that liars and murderers go to the same lake of fire to be tormented.
-Shall a liar and a murder have the same judgment?
-They don’t on earth so why is God’s justice worse than that of humans?
-God’s justice is HIGHER than man’s not lower.
-David fails to mention in his argument that going to prison for a life sentence is typically reserved for the most serious crimes and while a person can go to prison for life, they are not sent to prison to be tortured for their whole life.
+Well, the scriptures tell us that the fearful go to the same lake of fire as murderers to be “tormented” and Christianity teaches that this is for all eternity.
+Shall someone who is timid or fearful have the same judgment as a murderer?
+Is being fearful or timid inherently evil?
+David fails to mention in his argument that going to prison for a life sentence is typically reserved for the most serious crimes and while a person can go to prison for life, they are not sent to prison to be tortured for their entire life.
 They are sent to prison to be separated from society to avoid the possibility of re-offending.
 There are many people that go to jail and prison coming out REHABILITATED and that is why we call prisons CORRECTIONAL FACILITIES because the goal is to correct.
 People can change under the right circumstances.
 People can be corrected and people can be rehabilitated.
 Humans are ALL naturally bent towards evil and if it wasn’t for God holding us back from ourselves, we would ALL do nothing but evil continually.
 God makes vessels of honor (righteous people) and vessels of dishonor (evil people).
-This is necessary in a world where we must learn and experience good and evil to have knowledge of good and evil.
+This is necessary in a world where we must learn and experience the knowledge of good and evil.
 As far as God punishing sinners for their sin, I thought Jesus Christ DIED for the sins of the world?
 Was the sacrifice that Jesus made on the cross not sufficient?
 According to David and the theology of Christianity, Jesus dying on the cross wasn’t enough and God failed in His quest to redeem humanity.
 The wages of sin is DEATH not an eternal life of being tortured in some pagan hell.

 David says, “When you violate the holiness of God, you are violating an eternal holy standard and therefore the punishment is just.”